giannazin/giannazin.github.io/_pages/lectures.md

 hidden: true
 header:
   overlay_image: /assets/path/to/image.png
-title: "Your title here"
+title: "CM 515 Favorite Lectures"
-tagline: "Your subtitle here"
+tagline: "and Short Cuts"
 author_profile: false # you can change this to true if you want this on the side again!
 read_time: true # this estimates how long it will take someone to read this page
 share: true # this makes this page shareable